Free energies and fluctuations for the Unitary Brownian Motion: Makeenko-Migdal equations

 These first two derivatives can be expressed in terms of regular Wilson skeins.
 However, the derivative with respect to the face of index 3 yields terms that do not seem to be polynomials of regular Wilson skeins:

 \end{example} For any regular skein $\Sc$, one must therefore face the problem of finding a closed system of Wilson skeins containing $W_\Sc$.
-The system of equations given by Lemma \ref{EDPTens} gives such a system, but its size happens to grow exponentially with the number of faces of the original skein (see section 6.8 of \cite{MF}, where the smallest closed system obtained is made of what is called Wilson garland).
+The system of equations given by Lemma \ref{EDPTens} gives such a system, but its size happens to grow exponentially with the number of faces of the original skein (see section 6.8 of \cite{MF}, where the smallest closed system obtained is made of what is called therein Wilson garlands).
 The Makeenko-Migdal equation solves this problem and gives linear combinations of area derivatives operators that preserve the set of function indexed by skeins, so that the size of the system grows as a polynomial in the number of faces.
-Let $\Sc$ be a skein and $x$ be a point of intersection of its elements (between themself or each other).
-Let us denotes by $\Sc_x$ the skein composed with the same loops as $\Sc $ except for the loop or the pair of loops containing $x$ that is replaced respectively by the pair of loops or the loop that instead of going straight along the same strand of $\Sc$, turns at the point $x$ using the other strand with the same orientation (see figure \ref{lateraldodge}).
+Let $\Sc$ be a regular skein and $x$ be a point of intersection of its elements (between themselves or each other).
+Let us denote by $\Sc_x$ the skein composed with the same loops as $\Sc $ except for the loop or the pair of loops containing $x$ that is replaced respectively by the pair of loops or the loop based at $x$, which instead of going straight along the same strand of $\Sc$, turns at the point $x$ using the other outgoing strand (see figure \ref{lateraldodge}).

-The following proposition is proved in \cite{MF}, in a more general framework and relies on integration by parts applied to the product of a function on $\Mca(\Pd(\Gbb),\Un(N))$ with the density of the discrete Yang-Mills measure.
+The following proposition is proved in \cite{MF}, in a more general framework \footnote{for intersections of higher degree and for classical compact Lie groups} and relies on integration by parts applied to the product of a function on $\Mca_N(\Pd(\Gbb))$ with the density of the discrete Yang-Mills measure.
 We provide here another proof relying on the decomposition in lassos described in section \ref{Basis RL} and on the invariance of the Brownian motion by adjunction.
-Let us fix a regular skein $\Sc$ and an embedded graph $\Gbb$ such that elements of $\Sc$ belongs to $\Pd(\Gbb)$. \begin{prop}[Makeenko-Migdal equation] Let $F_1,\ldots, F_4$ be the four faces of $\Gbb$ around a point of intersection $x\in\Vbb$ of $\Sc$ in a cyclic order and such that $F_1$ is the face bounded by the two edges of $\Sc$ leaving $x$.
-Then,
+Let us fix a regular skein $\Sc$ and an embedded graph $\Gbb,$ such that elements of $\Sc$ belong to $\Pd(\Gbb)$. \begin{prop}[Makeenko-Migdal equation] Let $F_1,\ldots, F_4$ be the four faces of $\Gbb$ around a point of intersection $x\in\Vbb$ of $\Sc$ in a cyclic order and such that $F_1$ is the face bounded by the two incoming edges of $\Sc$ at $x$.
+If their area are respectively parametrized by $t_1,\ldots,t_4,$ then,